learn-co-students/html-basics-well-formed-html-document-lab-online-web-prework/README.md

-# Your First HTML Tag
+# Well-Formed HTML Document Lab

 ## Objectives

-1. Code an `h1` tag in `index.html`
+1. Add an appropriate `doctype` tag at the top of an HTML file.
-2. Make the inner text of the `h1` Hello, World!
+2. Enclose the HTML contents of a site inside `html` tags.
+3. Structure an HTML document with `head` and `body` tags.
+4. Add `title` tags to give the page a title that will show up in the browser tab.

 ## Instructions

 Open `index.html` in your text editor.
-Add an `h1` tag with the inner text of `Hello, World!` anywhere in the file.
+Add a `doctype` tag at the top of the file indicating that the rest of the file will be HTML code.
+Then create opening and closing `html` tags to enclose the remainder of your page's content.
+Add opening and closing `head` and `body` tags within the outer `html` tags to break your HTML document up into two sections.
+Remember, the `head` section generally contains data intended for the web browser, and the `body` section contains the content our users will see and interact with on the page.

 You can run the tests with this lab via `learn`.
-Read the error messages in your tests, they contain hints!
+Make sure you save the file before running the test suite.
+Failing tests will provide helpful error messages that you can use to debug your code — read them closely for hints!

 ## Viewing your work in the browser